mikeymischief/mikeymischief.github.io/_posts/2020-6-11-synergy-cube-primer.md

 There are many more archetypes not listed here, which are meant for players to explore and find on their own.
 There's blue-white blink, 5-color Golos, Hellbent Rakdos Aggro and many more.
 The cube is changing all the time; balancing archetypes add unexpected synergies that tranform the cube metagame.
 I hope you have as much fun drafting and playing this cube as much as I've had creating it!

-You can head over to the site where I host my [cube](https://cubecobra.com/cube/list/mischief_unpowered) to see the list.
-You can also practice [drafting](https://cubecobra.com/cube/playtest/mischief_unpowered) it as much as you like!

 {% if page.comments %}
 <div id="disqus_thread"></div>
 <script>